Sanju: Who’s playing who in the Sanjay Dutt biopic

+- On Sanju release, a look back at when Sunil Dutt reached out to Bal Thackeray for Sanjay Dutt’s release

+- Sanju: Ranbir Kapoor and Sanjay Dutt’s song in Sanju showcases their camaraderie, see photo

-Apart from Milan Luthria’s The Dirty Picture based on the life of Silk Smitha, Bollywood cannot boast of many biopics on film stars.
-This is probably why when filmmaker Rajkumar Hirani expressed his desire to convert the intriguing life story of Sanjay Dutt into a film, a lot of movie buffs were left surprised.
+Apart from Milan Luthria’s The Dirty Picture based on the life of Silk Smitha, Bollywood cannot boast of many successful biopics on film actors.
+This is probably why when filmmaker Rajkumar Hirani expressed his desire to convert the intriguing life story of Sanjay Dutt into a film, a lot of movie buffs were quite surprised.

 There is absolutely no denying the fact that Sanjay Dutt’s life has been a roller coaster ride.
 From losing his mother at a very early age to his imprisonment, the actor went through a lot in the 57 years of his life.

-Talking about the film’s cast, while Ranbir Kapoor will be seen in the titular role, a host of other talented actors like Sonam Kapoor, Dia Mirza and Manisha Koirala are also set to share screen space with him.
-Although actor Ranbir Kapoor has proved his mettle in a number of Bollywood offerings, the fact remains that this is the first time the actor is starring in a biopic.
 In fact, he has only been seen in mushy lover boy roles till now.
 Sanjay Dutt’s biopic would not only be a stark departure from his previous outings but he could very well redefine his place in the industry with the character.
 According to reports, Ranbir worked hard to impersonate how Sanjay Dutt is in his real life.
 Not only did he watch hours of footage of the actor, he even spend quality time with the actor to prepare for the role.

 Apart from Ranbir, the biopic will also star actor Sonam Kapoor in the role of a Bollywood actor whom Sanjay Dutt dated back in the 1980s and 1990s.
 Reports suggest Sonam’s character could be loosely based on Madhuri Dixit but the makers have refused to comment about the same.